Essential Oils and Botanicals

 What Skin Reactions Can Botanical and Essential Oils Cause?

 You can experience numerous reactions to these natural oils.
 Specifically:

 The most common reaction you’ll see is a skin irritation (irritant dermatitis).
-This is an immediate stinging or burning at the application site.
+This is seen as a stinging or burning at the application site.
 It can happen almost immediately or build up after days or seeks.
 Ingredients concentrate in skin folds, such as the eyelids and you may see a reaction there first.

 Here, the combination of an essential oil with UV light (including through a tanning bed or windows) can cause a severe rash.
 The usual cause is furocoumarin in oils such as citrus (i.e. Margarita burn).